Recruiting Industry Series: Your Target Audience

 Where is your business located?

 This element can be a little varied.
-For example, a staffing agency based in Dallas/Fort Worth, where Ilfusion lives, may need to narrow down its region to start with as it’s a large metropolitan area.
+For example, a creative staffing agency in Dallas/Fort Worth, where Ilfusion lives, may need to narrow down its region to start with, as it’s a large metropolitan area.
 An agency based in a smaller city can more reasonably aim to become the premier employment agency for their region in a smaller span of time.

 Do you tend to place entry- to mid-level workers, or more experienced seniors and executives?
 Do these positions require college degrees?

 If you’re having trouble narrowing things down in either of the above categories, consider this.
 A staffing firm that places a lot of entry- and mid-level workers has a younger audience on average than a firm that focuses on senior and executive job searches.
 Similarly, there’s a big difference between placing high school seniors and college seniors.
 The marketing tactics you choose may depend heavily on this demographic.